Fluctuations of particle systems determined by Schur generating functions: Introduction

 \item Asymptotic analysis of orthogonal polynomials through the recurrence relations has led to Central Limit Theorems for ensembles of non-intersecting paths with specific initial conditions (which also include some tiling models) in \cite{Br_Du}, \cite{Duits_nonc}.

-\item Discrete loop equations (also known as Nekrasov equations) has led in \cite{BGG} to Central Limit Theorems for discrete log--gases, which has overlaps with specific ensembles of non-intersecting paths and tilings.
+\item Discrete loop equations (also known as Nekrasov equations) have led in \cite{BGG} to Central Limit Theorems for discrete log--gases, which has overlaps with specific ensembles of non-intersecting paths and tilings.